-The measure simulates practical attacks on securely stored/hashed login information and measures the objective resilience based on mathematical methods, personal behaviour, etc. The measure takes a thorough inventory and evaluates all passwords, even those that are unknown.
-The measure determines the level of compliance with internal guidelines within the company and supports or facilitates the implementation of measures related to security, such as notifying employees if unsafe passwords are used in compliance with the GDPR.
+The measure simulates real-world attacks on securely stored/hashed credentials and measures objective resilience based on mathematical methods, personal behaviours, etc. The measure takes a comprehensive inventory of all passwords, including unknown passwords.
+The measure undertakes a comprehensive inventory and evaluation of all passwords, including unknown ones.
+In doing so, it determines the degree of compliance with internal company policies and enables the implementation of security-related measures, such as notifying employees when insecure passwords are used.